Sustainability-related disclosures

 Monitoring of environmental or social characteristics

-As such, the fund will monitor and report on the following indicators:
+The fund will monitor and report on the following indicators:

-- Share of portfolio with Science-Based Targets covering Scopes 1, 2, and 3.
-Weighted based on the physical holdings of the fund (cash excluded).
+All indicators are weighted based on the physical holdings of the fund (cash excluded).

 The Investment Manager’s independent Product Governance Committee conducts ex-ante and ex-post reviews of all the fund’s investments to ensure compliance with the fund mandate and Norselab’s policies.